CBerl139/ensea-cs-major-2/README.md

 ```

 # What this code does
+gettftp prints the ip of the host you've typed.
-gettftp sends a TFTP read request (RRQ) to a host of your choice.
+It then sends a TFTP read request (RRQ) to a host of your choice.
 Here is an capture of Wireshark showing the request has been successfully sent :
 ![IMAGE](https://github.com/CBerl139/ensea-cs-major-2/blob/main/img/capture.png?raw=true)